Account settings and security

 * 🧪 *Assertion results*: View detailed outcomes for each assertion.

-* 📦 *Response size*: View the bytes size of the response body.
+* 📦 *Response size*: View the byte size of the response body.

 * 🧾 *Response headers*: Inspect the HTTP headers returned by the server.